University of Wisconsin Credit Union Bylaws

 (e) The Credit Union may restrict the withdrawal of funds pursuant to any contractual agreement made individually between the member and the Credit Union in the course of business.

 Section 4.
 Fees

 The Board may establish appropriate fees for services provided to members, subject to limitations imposed by applicable law, if any.

 Section 5.
 Statement of Account

 (a) Except as provided in paragraph (b) of this Section, the Credit Union shall provide each member at least semiannually a statement or other record of the member's accounts in which shall be entered all moneys paid by the member to the Credit Union and all moneys received by the member from the Credit Union.
-The statement of account whether printed on paper or in electronic form shall be the official receipt of the member and shall be retained by the member.
+The statement of account whether printed on paper or in electronic form shall be the official receipt of the member.

 (b) Unless applicable law would require more frequent statements, the Credit Union shall not be required to provide a semiannual statement of account to any member who has neither deposited funds into the member's accounts nor withdrawn funds from the member's accounts during the period to which the semiannual statement applies.
 However, the Credit Union shall provide each member with a statement, printed on paper or in electronic form of the member's accounts at least annually, even if no transaction has occurred in the accounts during the twelve (12) months preceding the statement.

 The Board may enter into one (1) or more agreements with depository institutions, under which the depository institution is authorized to remove mail from a lock box designated by the Board, to separate checks and drafts payable to the order of the Credit Union from the remainder of correspondence with the Credit Union, to deposit such checks in the account of the Credit Union at the depository institution, and to forward the remainder of the correspondence to the Credit Union.